 Let’s make it

-- Pour milk into a pan and heat up until it reaches the boiling point.
-(Do not boil)
+- Pour milk into a pan and heat up until it reaches the boiling point but do not boil

 - Drop sugar and eggs to the blender

 - Whizz just 5 seconds. (do not overdo it as the sponginess of the pudding will be affected)

 - Whip with a hand whisker until frothy

 - Add vanilla and lemon zest

 Make the Caramel

 - Drop sugar and water into a small pan

 - Let the syrup turn light brown.
 (Do not let it turn too dark as the syrup will taste bitter)

 - Add 1 tbsp of hot water and let the syrup bubble away for a minute and switch off the flame.